pypa/packaging.python.org/source/key_projects.rst

 `Issues <https://bitbucket.org/dholth/enscons/issues>`__ |
 `PyPI <https://pypi.org/project/enscons>`__

 Enscons is a Python packaging tool based on `SCons`_.
-It builds pip-compatible source distributions and wheels without using distutils or setuptools, including distributions with C extensions.
-Enscons has a different architecture and philosophy than distutils.
+It builds :ref:`pip`-compatible source distributions and wheels without using distutils or setuptools, including distributions with C extensions.
+Enscons has a different architecture and philosophy than :ref:`distutils`.
 Rather than adding build features to a Python packaging system, enscons adds Python packaging to a general purpose build system.
-Enscons helps you to build sdists that can be automatically built by pip, and wheels that are independent of enscons.
+Enscons helps you to build sdists that can be automatically built by :ref:`pip`, and wheels that are independent of enscons.

 .. _SCons: http://scons.org/